janis91/ocr/.github/CONTRIBUTING.md

 Before I am able to merge your code into the OCR app, you need to agree to release your code under the AGPL license.

-* It's required to add PHPUnit tests and/or Javascript tests (Jasmine) to your pull requests in order to make sure your patches work as intended
+* It's required to add PHPUnit tests and/or TypeScript tests (Jest) to your pull requests in order to make sure your patches work as intended
 * Don't use bleeding edge `core` features unless you have to, instead use the OCP interfaces.

 We're looking forward to your contributions!